eibenp/homebridge-gree-airconditioner/README.md

 IP addresses of the AC units are determined automatically by the plugin.
 However this auto detection works only if the AC unit is on the same subnet as homebridge.
 If Homebridge is configured to use only selected network interfaces then this limit controls auto detection also.
 There is an optional IP address parameter which can be used to specifiy the unit's IP address if it is on a different subnet. _(Routing should be correctly set up to communicate with units on different subnets.)_

+Bridged devices (AC units behind GCloud) do not have an IP address.
+Only the GCloud device has an own IP address and all subdevices share this address.
+When you set manual IP address in this situation you have to use the same address for all devices behind the same GCloud unit.
+Specifying multiple addresses for the same GCloud unit is an invalid configuration.

 ### Port

 Network communication uses UDP ports.
 There are two kind of ports:

-- Plugin port.
+- Bridge level port.
 This port is used by the plugin to communicate on the network.
+This is used e.g. in device detection.
 - Device specific port.
 The plugin is listening for data received from the device using this port.

 All ports are set up automatically by default.
 In some cases auto detection is not appropriate.
 (E.g. when firewall rules should be set up) It is possible to overwrite the default ports by optional port parameters (for the plugin and also for each devices). _Note that the ports must be unique and not used by other applications._